Easy Vegan Pecan Pie Recipe

 - Sprinkle in the water one tablespoon at a tip.

 - Pulse a few times in the food processor until it is just combined into little clumps.
-You can do this by hand too with a pastry cutter.
+You can do this by hand, too, with a pastry cutter.

 - Dump out onto a piece of cling wrap and form into a ball.

 - Prick the bottom of the crust.
 Cover with parchment paper and fill with pie weights or dried beans or rice to hold the crust in place.
-You can't eat these beans or rice after you've used them for blind baking but you can save them as pie weights.
+You can’t eat these beans or rice after you’ve used them for blind baking, but you can save them as pie weights.

-- Pre-bake the pie crust 8 minutes at 350°.
+- Pre-bake the pie crust for 8 minutes at 350°.

-- This is also called blind baking and it's done so that you have a fully baked pie crust on the bottom that isn't soggy from the filling.
+- This is also called blind baking, and it’s done so that you have a fully baked pie crust on the bottom that isn’t soggy from the filling.

 - Remove the pie weights and parchment paper and fill the crust with the pecan pie filling to bake.